 This virus is impacting the daily practice of orthopedic surgeons.
 Providers are forced to cancel their professional visits in remote areas and even in their regular clinics during this pandemic situation.

-Those patients who require emergency treatment and admission (e.g. acute infections, trauma, and tumors, etc.) need to have at least essential a hospital stay, to avoid the effect of this virus on their systems.
-Most of the emergency or planned orthopedics surgeries can be securely taken on at a suitable time and can be postponed for a later period.
+Those patients who require emergency treatment and admission (e.g. acute infections, trauma, and tumors, etc.) need to have at least an essential hospital stay, to avoid the effect of this virus on their systems.
+Most emergency or planned orthopedics surgeries can be securely taken on at a suitable time and can be postponed for a later period.

 About Medical Billers and Coders